 * As an Amazon Associate I earn from qualifying purchases.

-Lion Count on Me Adventure for 2024
+Lion Count on Me Adventure

 The Lion Count on Me Adventure is a fun and educational experience for young Scouts.
 This adventure is part of the Cub Scouts program and focuses on basic math skills.
 Scouts learn about numbers, shapes, and how to organize objects.
 This activity helps them understand important concepts that they will use in school and everyday life.